ricsanfre/pi-cluster/docs/_docs/logging.md

   2.1) [Fluentbit/Fluentd forwarder/aggregator architecture installation](/docs/logging-forwarder-aggregator/).
 Fluentd as aggregator and fluentbit as forwarder.

-  2.2) [Fluentbit/Fluentd agent architecture installation](/docs/sidecar-agent/).
+  2.2) [Fluentbit/Fluentd forwarder-only architecture installation](/docs/logging-forwarder-only/).
 Fluentbit or fluentd deployed as agent in all kubernetes nodes.
 These agents collect aggregate and send the logs to ES backend directly (no aggregation layer).

 ## References